Receive up to $500,000 in Critical Illness Cover with HSBC.

 Everyone wants to live a longer and healthier life.
-While many may not want to think of the inevitable, the reality is that death, illness and illness can still strike randomly, with no rhyme or reason, and certainly with no warning.
+While many may not want to think of the inevitable, the reality is that death or illness can still strike randomly with no rhyme nor reason, and certainly with no warning.
 Therefore, don’t let a sudden illness be the undoing of all the work you’ve done to build a life for yourself.

 With HSBC Critical Illness Cover, if you are suddenly struck by a defined critical illness event, you and your family can receive a lump sum benefit payment.
 This insurance benefit can help you pay those immediate medical bills associated with your critical illness, or help to pay those every day bills that keep coming, such as the power, mortgage, phone and groceries.

 HSBC Critical Illness Cover can taken out in conjunction with a HSBC Life Cover policy or as standalone cover.
 Some of the features of HSBC Critical Illness cover you can benefit from include:

 - Choice of cover amount: HSBC will provide a lump benefit payment of up to $500,000 in the event that you suffer from a medical event as listed on your policy.

 - Partial cover for Multiple Sclerosis or Parkinson's Disease: HSBC will provide a benefit payment of 25% of your critical illness benefit amount if you are diagnosed with Multiple Sclerosis or Parkinson’s Disease.
 The remaining cover amount may then be paid if you meet certain additional criteria.